• Skip to primary navigation

 To build a Simple Transistor Relay Driver Circuit below mentioned are the steps to follow:

-Use the transistor in the common emitter mode.
+• Use transistor in common emitter mode.

 Conclusion: